 Bronxville is a somewhat small village located in the state of New York.
 With a population of 6,656 people and two constituent neighborhoods, Bronxville is the 261st largest community in New York.
-Bronxville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Bronxville was built prior to World War II, making it one of the older and more historic villages in the country.

 Bronxville home prices are not only among the most expensive in New York, but Bronxville real estate also consistently ranks among the most expensive in America.

 Bronxville is a decidedly white-collar village, with fully 93.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bronxville is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Bronxville who work in management occupations (22.28%), sales jobs (16.13%), and business and financial occupations (9.95%).

 Of important note, Bronxville is also a village of artists.
 Bronxville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bronxville’s character.

 Also of interest is that Bronxville has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 11.59% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.